snowplow-archive/sluice/README.md

 Sluice is a Ruby gem (built with [Bundler] [bundler]) to help you build cloud-friendly ETL (extract, transform, load) processes.

-**Currently it does one thing: supports very robust, very parallel copy of S3 files from one bucket to another.**
+**Currently it does one thing: supports very robust, very parallel copy/delete/move of S3 files from one bucket to another.**

 Sluice has been extracted from a pair of Ruby ETL applications built by the [SnowPlow Analytics] [snowplow-analytics] team, specifically: